 So how should you use your eyes?
 Follow the following three basics rules:

 1. Look Ahead, Not Down

 Your attention should be focused on the road ahead, following your intended path of travel.
-It would be best if you allowed a visual lead-time of at least 20-30 seconds.
-You will still see what is happening in front of the car if you look ahead.
+It would be best to allow a visual lead time of at least 20-30 seconds.
+If you look ahead, you will still see what is happening in front of the car.
 That is because as your peripheral vision helps you to look ahead, your side vision will take care of the rest.

-But if you concentrate your peripheral vision down in the immediate front of the car, you would not see what is happening far ahead, so you cannot prepare to react to whatever danger is ahead of you.
+But if you concentrate your peripheral vision in the immediate front of the car, you will not see what is happening far ahead, so you cannot prepare to react to whatever danger is ahead of you.

-It could be a deer crossing the road, or the car ahead suddenly pulling the brakes, requiring you to react accordingly.
-If you didn’t see it happening, it would take you by surprise, which would delay your reaction.
+It could be a deer crossing the road or the car ahead suddenly pulling the brakes, requiring you to react accordingly.
+It would take you by surprise if you didn’t see it happening, which would delay your reaction.

 2. Keep Your Eyes Moving

 With your eyes moving, you can select details on the traffic scene, mentally calculate the distance between your car and the vehicle in front, and check other objects ahead.
-Roadway and the scenes keep changing as you drive, so search for clues to these changes.
-Stay alert for changes that could require you to readjust your speed
+The roadway and the scenes keep changing as you drive, so search for clues.
+Stay alert for changes that could require you to readjust your speed.